Billy Bush's Wife Sydney Davis Files for Divorce

 It's officially over for Billy Bush and Sydney Davis.

-According to TMZ, Davis filed for divorce on Friday.
+Davis filed for divorce on Friday, E!
+News has confirmed.
 The latest development in the end of their 20-year marriage comes 10 months after the couple initially separated.

 Davis is also seeking spousal support from the veteran TV journalist, the documents state.